couchbaselabs/sdk-rfcs/rfc/0021-genericFindQueries.md

 This goes for example for functions, array construction operators, CASE constructs, ...

+Criterias are for now only linked by a logical AND.

 ## Errors
 N/A so far.
 The results are presented in the same form and with same error handling conditions as with `Bucket#query`.